Felix Taschbach profile

 Biography

-I am currently a PhD candidate in the Biological Sciences Program at UCSD, where I am fortunate to work with Prof. Marcus Benna.
-I received my MSc in Systems Biology at Maastricht University.
-I completed my master thesis on computational neuroscience working in the lab of Stefano Fusi at Columbia University.
+I am currently a PhD candidate in the Biological Sciences Program at UCSD, where I work with Prof. Marcus Benna.
+I received my MSc in Systems Biology at Maastricht University and completed my master thesis on computational neuroscience in the lab of Stefano Fusi at Columbia University.

 News